24 Tools for Professional Hardwood Flooring Installation

-Wager Meters offers a complete professional flooring installer package, the WFP400.
-This package includes Wagner’s top-of-the-line wood moisture meter, the MMC220, plus the Rapid RH® Starter Kit.
+Wager Meters offers a complete professional flooring installer package, the WFP400+.
+This package includes Wagner’s Orion 930 Dual Depth Moisture Meter, plus the Rapid RH® Starter Kit.

 This Starter Kit has everything a flooring installer needs to test concrete, including sensors, insertion tool, masonry drill bit, the Rapid RH® Bluetooth® Smart Reader (to be paired with the DataMaster™ app – a separate purchase on your mobile device’s app store), an infrared (IR) thermometer, the TH-200 thermo-hygrometer, and much more.

 The WFP400+ Professional Flooring Installer Package from Wagner Meters’ Flooring Division provides everything you need for accurate moisture testing on concrete or wood floors, with relative readings available for other building materials.

 A tape measure is an inexpensive tool every installer should have.
 It’s best to invest in one that you can read easily, is retractable and has a hook at the end to stay in place.
 Without an anchor to keep the tape measure secure, you can get measurements up to 1/8 of an inch off.
 The cumulative effect of this kind of inaccuracy can have a great impact on your installation.